Table of Contents

 • Taking full advantage of any employer 401(k) match is like getting free money for retirement.

-You're out of college, making your own salary and choosing what you do with that money.
-There's no getting around the fact that your first priority is probably paying off student loans while learning to make ends meet.
-There's another money move you may want to consider making: investing.
+You're out of college, earning your own income, and deciding how to use it.
+Your first priority is likely paying off student loans while learning how to manage your expenses.
+There is another money move you may want to consider: investing.

-Investing after college isn't something you should necessarily put off until you're older or earning more.
-Putting money in the market early on can be ideal timing.
-Here's why and how to think about postgraduate investing while juggling all your other financial responsibilities.
+Investing after college is not something you have to delay until you are older or earning more.
+Getting started early can work in your favor.
+Here's why, and how to think about investing while managing your other responsibilities.

 Why Invest After College?

-With everything else that comes with life after college, why should you bother adding "learn how to start investing" to your to-do list?
-One of the answers is pretty simple: compound returns.
+With everything else going on after college, why add “learn how to start investing” to your list?
+One reason is compound returns.

 Compound Returns